parshawn/bioe131-finalproject/README.md

-# JBrowse Setup and Synteny Analysis Guide
+# JBrowse Setup and Genome Analysis Guide

 This guide provides step-by-step instructions for setting up JBrowse on cowpox, monkeypox, variola, and vaccinia in the Poxviridae viral family for synteny analysis and annotation across **MacOS**, **AWS**, and **Windows**.
 It includes commands, explanations, and troubleshooting tips.